IndyCar courts Black fans, drivers in its push to diversify

 The 84-year-old Penske offered NXG space at IMS to resume the program and, essentially, a new start.
 He helped NXG start a working relationship with Chevrolet, and the program secured loans to purchase a truck for its trailer.
 The talks with Penske happened to come not long after the death of George Floyd, a catalyst that in part led to IndyCar's “Race for Equality and Change” initiative supporting diversity and inclusivity across the industry.

-“Isn’t it sad, all these years and not another Black driver?”
-Reid said.

-The 66-year-old Ribbs, who drives this summer for the Superstar Racing Experience series, said he never cared much for his role as Indy 500 trailblazer.
+The 66-year-old Ribbs said he never cared much for his role as Indy 500 trailblazer.

 Programs launched over the last several months are designed to reach far beyond the cockpit, but an anchor of IndyCar’s plan was the creation of Force Indy, an all-Black race team led by Reid that competes in the IndyCar ladder USF2000 Series.
 Force Indy hired and developed Black mechanics, engineers and drivers throughout its entire team.
 Myles Rowe, who turns 21 in June, drives for the team and has been pegged as a potential Indy 500 driver.